Nowosiółki, Podkarpackie Voivodeship

 Nowosiółki is a village in the administrative district of Gmina Baligród, within Lesko County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 7 km north of Baligród, 9 km south of Lesko, and 73 km south of the regional capital Rzeszów.
 Notable attractions include a nature museum and two churches.

 Etymology

 Its name comes from nowy, meaning "new" in Polish, and przysiółek, meaning "hamlet" (shortened to siółek).
 Thus, its name means "new hamlet", coming from the fact it was founded as a hamlet, belonging to Zahoczewie.

 Location and characteristics

 The village is located on the road between Hoczew and Baligród, two larger towns.
 The village includes the "Knieja" Fishing and Nature Museum, owned by the Wałachowski family, which includes dioramas of animals of the Bieszczady Mountains, as well as archival photographs and hunting trophies.
 A church dedicated to Saint Peter and Saint Paul constructed in 1912 is found there.

 History

 Nowosiółki was founded in the 14th century on the lands of the Bal family of Baligród.
 It was a hamlet part of the nearby village of Zahoczewie, but was separate by 1659.
 During Operation Vistula, its Ukrainian population was forcibly deported.
 The wooden church in the town was constructed on 2 August 1975 by a crowd of devout local Roman Catholics led by the town's priest.
 Its foundation was laid in secret prior to the act.